a spell is arcane or divine, and whether a character prepares spells in

 saving throw against your spell has a DC of 9 + the level of the spell

-+ your relevant ability score (Intelligence for a wizard, Charisma for
++ your relevant ability score (Intelligence for a wizard or Wisdom for a priest).

 Succeeding on a Saving Throw: